gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 To summarize, in this section you:

+- Learned about web technologies used with Gatsby (HTML, CSS, JavaScript, React, and GraphQL)
+- Learned about the command line and how to use it
-- Installed and learned about Node.js and the npm CLI tool
-- Installed and learned about the Gatsby CLI tool
+- Installed and learned about Node.js and the npm CLI tool, the version control system Git, and the Gatsby CLI tool
 - Generated a new Gatsby site using the Gatsby CLI tool
+- Ran the Gatsby development server and visited your site locally
 - Downloaded a code editor
 - Installed a code formatter called Prettier